 IPL (Intense Pulsed Light) produces light of various wavelengths.
 Each pulse is a cocktail of wavelengths with each wavelength having a different effect on tissue.
 With this complexity there is a need for high quality education and training in the safe use of IPL devices.
 It is important that an operator understands the difference between a Laser and an IPL - otherwise they could cause injury.

 Some 'Laser Clinics' do not have a laser.
-Lasers are normally significantly more expensive to buy than IPL so many establishments only buy or rent an IPL.
+Lasers are normally significantly more expensive to buy than IPL and so some establishments only buy or rent an IPL.
 Although there are a few high quality and expensive IPLs on the market there are also many cheap models that have not been subjected to any clinical trials.
-These very basic IPL devices tend to be used by beauty salons for economic reasons rather than for their performance.
 Safety, training and technical support can be an issue.
 They are often underpowered devices.
 When a device is underpowered it will not produce acceptable results.
 In hair removal treatment this can result in hair miniaturisation rather than removal.
 "My hair is getting thinner" is a common observation after treatment sessions with a low powered device.
 Thin hair is actually more difficult to remove than thick hair and so making your hair thin is not good.
 Clients are then required to have many more treatment sessions.

 If you have been misled by an establishment you may wish to consider making a complaint to the Advertising Standards Authority.